GCSE English (Adult)

 What is the course about?

-If you have not yet achieved your C grade or grade 4 & in English, then this course is FREE for you!
+If you have not yet achieved your grade 4/C and above in English, then this course is FREE for you!

 Why should I choose the course?

-Many employers require a minimum C/4 grade, so achieving your English GCSE could greatly enhance your career prospects.
-If you would like to progress onto further study, it may be a requirement of your course to have achieved a grade C/4 in English.
+Many employers require a minimum of grade C/4 in English, so achieving your GCSE could significantly boost your career opportunities.
+Additionally, if you want to progress to further study, many courses require you to have a grade C/4 in English as a prerequisite.

 What will I learn?

-The course is split into two main areas of study with an additional spoken language endorsement.
+This GCSE English course for adults is divided into two main areas of study, along with a spoken language endorsement:

-We will study a range of functional 19th-century non-fiction texts.
+Explore a variety of functional 19th-century non-fiction texts.
+You will:

-• Develop transactional writing skills for a variety of forms, purposes and audiences.
+- Build transactional writing skills for different forms, purposes, and audiences.

 Component 2: Contemporary Texts

-We will study a range of 20th- and 21st-century prose fiction and literary non-fiction.
+Study a range of 20th- and 21st-century prose fiction and literary non-fiction.
+You will:

-• Develop skills to analyse and compare 20th- and 21st-century fiction and literary non-fiction extracts.
+- Learn to analyse and compare fiction and literary non-fiction extracts.

-• Develop imaginative writing skills to engage the reader.
+- Develop imaginative writing skills to engage your reader.

-The final assessment takes place by way of two exams at the end of the academic year, usually in May & June.
-The dates of the exams are fixed and nationwide and therefore you must check you can attend before joining the course.
+The final assessment consists of two exams held nationwide at the end of the academic year, typically in May and June.
+Exam dates are fixed, so please ensure you are available to attend before enrolling.

 What will the course lead on to?